The major problems in the world are the result of the difference between how nature works and the way people think.

 The Medicine Wheel

-The ancient symbol of the Learning Wheel is a mirror which reflects not only what a person is, but also what they might become through the development of their potentialities.
+The ancient symbol of the Learning Wheel is a mirror that reflects not only what a person is, but also what they might become through the development of their potentialities.
 It can also be used as a tool for transformative learning in organizations in the same way.

 The Quest – The Inner Compass A Conscious Leader has a high degree of self-awareness, reflecting and learning from their own experiences.
 They are aware of how they are affecting their own life, the lives of others, and what kind of impressions they are making on the planet and life as a whole.
 The Quest is a Learning Wheel that helps us to re-calibrate our inner compass.

 The Why Wheel

-Vision guides by the soul, Mission (or business idea) guides by the heart, Strategy guides by the intellect, Recourses guides by the ”finance and HR department e t c”.
+Vision guides by the spirit, Mission (or business idea) guides by the heart, Strategy guides by the intellect, Recourses guides by the ”finance and HR department e t c”.
 And everything circles around the life giving Purpose, the organisational Soul, the Core Values, the organizational DNA.